Outpatient Drug Rehab In Whitter

-We Treat A Wide Range of Dual Diagnosis Patients who
+We Treat A Wide Range of Clients who

-Whether you or a loved one are struggling with mental health issues and substance use disorder drug, we are qualified to be able to help you find recovery.
+Whether you or a loved one are struggling with a substance use disorder or addiction, our outpatient rehab is qualified to be able to help you find recovery.

-Solace Treatment Center, located in Whitter, CA, provides outpatient addiction treatment services to individuals struggling with substance abuse.
-Their treatment program incorporates therapy and medication management, tailored to each person’s unique requirements, to assist them in achieving long-term recovery.
+Solace Treatment Center, located in Los Angeles, CA, provides outpatient addiction treatment services to individuals struggling with substance abuse.
+Our treatment program and rehab center incorporate therapy and in certain cases medication assisted treatment, tailored to each person’s unique requirements, to assist them in achieving long-term recovery.

 What Is Substance Abuse